18F/identity-idp/README.md

 Currently, you'll need to add `?locale=es` to each URL manually.
 We are working on a more robust and user-friendly way to switch between locales.

+To see outbound SMS messages and phone calls, visit `http://localhost:3000/test/telephony`.

 ### Running Tests

 To run all the tests: